Problems arise for dads because many of us want the plain, cold facts, and our children don’t always communicate that way.

 Wisdom from dads in response to the question: How do you help your kids know that “It’s not your fault”?

-Our children place great value on our time and our presence—our involvement.
-Study after study confirms the benefits our children will see if we invest ourselves in their lives.
+Our children place great value on our time and our presence.
+Numerous studies confirm the benefits they see when we invest in their lives.

 by Dr. Michelle Watson Canfield As we all know, it can be a daunting task for dads and daughters to talk about the...